John Wallace (basketball): Broadcast career and philanthropy

 After retiring from professional basketball following a season with Snaidero Udine in the Italian basketball league in 2005, Wallace went on to work in the New York Knicks' corporate office as a team ambassador.
 In 2014, Wallace made his first of many guest appearances as an analyst on MSG.
 Frequent guest appearances on programs such as "MSG 150" evolved into Wallace becoming a regular cast member on MSG's "People Talking Sports" in 2018.

 On November 3, 2020, Wallace launched a live stream and podcast called "Power Forward w/ John Wallace."
-His first guest was none other than his former Syracuse teammate, Lawrence Moten.
+His first guest was his former Syracuse teammate, Lawrence Moten.
 According to its official description, "Power Forward w/ John Wallace" features far-ranging conversations "with former teammates, titans of industry, and fascinating guests from all walks of life."
-The live streams are broadcast on SportsCastr, a digital media platform founded in part by NBA Commissioner Emeritus David Stern; NBA TV's Steve Smith; Syracuse University head basketball coach Jim Boeheim; Donald Schupak, the architect of "the Greatest Deal in Sports History"; and Kevin April and Peter Azuolas.
+The live streams are broadcast on SportsCastr, a digital media platform.

 Beyond working as a professional broadcaster, Wallace is an executive board member of the Heavenly Productions Foundation, a 501(c)-3 not for profit organization whose mission is to help children in need and in distress.

-Fun facts

-Wallace only began playing basketball in 9th grade.
-He previously practiced to be a boxer.

 Wallace played the role of Lonnie in Spike Lee's 1998 film, He Got Game.